pgpkg/pgpkg/docs/pages/tutorial.md

 The test will have been applied, but you won't see anything if it passes.

-To demonstrate this, use `-summary`:
+To demonstrate this, use `-pgpkg-summary`:

-    $ pgpkg -summary .
+    $ pgpkg -pgpkg-summary .
     github.com/bookwork/pgpkg: installed 0 function(s), 0 view(s) and 0 trigger(s).
 0 migration(s) needed.
 0 test(s) run
     github.com/example/hello-pgpkg: installed 2 function(s), 0 view(s) and 0 trigger(s).
 0 migration(s) needed.
 1 test(s) run

 You can see that one test ran in your package (the other package is `pgpkg` itself).

-You can add `raise notice` commands to your tests to log information to the console during the testing process.
+You can add `raise notice` (and `raise warning`) commands to your tests to log information to the console during the testing process.
 Edit `world_test.sql` to add a notice:

     create or replace function hello.test_world() returns void language plpgsql as $$ begin